FrankJaco/homeassistant-wwino-addon/wonderful_wino/README.md

 Beyond the Wonderful Wino Addon and its GUI, there are currently two additional tools to help streamline adding wine to your inventory after a visit to your favorite wine merchant: For those users of the Chrome Browser, there is the [Wonderful Wino Chrome Extension](https://github.com/FrankJaco/wwino-chrome-extension).
 And for Android phone users who utilize the Vivino App there is the [Wonderful Wino Helper App](https://github.com/FrankJaco/wwino-android-helper).
 More info regarding these additional tools can be found on their respective Github repository pages.

 ## Wonderful Wino's "Optional" Prerequisites:
 1. [Local ToDo list integration:](https://www.home-assistant.io/integrations/local_todo/) Permits the wines stored in the Wonderful Wino database to be accessed via a ToDo list.
 The user can see his wine along with essential wine facts in a compact form.
 Also the user can perform a subset of wine inventory tasks such as informing WWino that you consumed a bottle (which removes it from inventory and permits you to optionally rate the wine you just drank.
+If you plan on exposing your wine collection to you voice assistant, the ToDo list is required.

 **Once you have the Local ToDo list integration installed, create a ToDo list for your wine.
 If you want to keep things easy, use the default name of "My Wine"**

 If you intend to use the ToDo list (which I absolutely strongly recommend you do) your configuration.yaml file needs a small addition.
-Using FileEditor or VSCode addons carefully add this to your configuration.yaml.
+Using the FileEditor or VSCode addons to caref add this to your configuration.yaml.
 And practice safe "yamling" by checking the configuration first in Developer Tools.

     # Wonderful-Wino Stuff
     rest_command: